-TSV, Inc. operates Taos Ski Valley under a special use permit administered by the Forest Service.
-In August 2012, the Taos Ski Valley Inc. completed the Environmental Compliance required by the U. S. Forest Service for the Master Development Plan to renovate the ski mountain and base area.
-The Proposed Action alternative included new realigned lifts, lift replacements, glading (creating alpine skiing through trees off trial or on a defined wood trail).
-All improvements and proposed projects are located within TSVI's existing 1, 268 acre

-SUP administered by the Carson National Forest or on private land owned by TSVI.
+TSVI operates Taos Ski Valley under a special use permit administered by the U.S. Forest Service.
+In August 2012, TSVI completed the environmental compliance required by the U. S. Forest Service for the Master Development Plan to renovate the ski mountain and base area.
+The proposed action alternative included new realigned lifts, lift replacements, and glading (creating alpine skiing through trees off trial or on a defined wood trail).
+All improvements and proposed projects are located within TSVI's existing 1, 268 acre SUP administered by the Carson National Forest or on private land owned by TSVI.

 In February 2015, the Main Street lift to the summit of Kachina Peak (12, 481feet) was completed.
-This action opened a ski area to the public that was formerly hiking only.
-This lift does not run in the summer.
-Proposed lift service, the Ridge Lift, to the West Basin Ridge (map, figure) will open at least 22 acres of existing expert terrain.
-Three of TSVI's existing lifts will be upgraded, The Kachina Lift (lift 4), the High Five Lift (Lift 5) and Maxie's Lift (Lift 7) will be upgraded and replaced, reducing the amount of time on a lift ride, respectively, by half.
-Two new gladed areas, The Wild West Glades and Minnesota Glades will be created over a 5-year period, focusing on small diameter dead and dying trees.
+This action opened an area of skiing to the public that was formerly hiking only.
+A proposed lift to the West Basin Ridge (see plan) will open at least 22 acres of existing expert terrain.
+Three of TSVI's existing lifts will be upgraded, the Kachina Lift (lift 4), the High Five Lift (Lift 5), and Maxie's Lift (Lift 7) will be upgraded and replaced, reducing the amount of time on a lift by half.
+Two new gladed areas, the Wild West Glades and Minnesota Glades will be created over a 5-year period, focusing on small-diameter dead and dying trees.